phedayat/phedayat.github.io/content/journal/formatting_responses_skills.md

 date: 2026-07-16
 ---

-I use the Claude desktop app constantly for doing preliminary research on questions and new projects.
+I use the Claude desktop app constantly for doing preliminary research and ideation about new projects.
 Every model I've ever used seems to have a problem with responding with a Kantian wall of text to questions that demand a much leaner response format.
-In general, the models need explicit guidance on how to respond in a much more palatable format.
-These are the skills I use to enforce that.
+In general, the models need explicit guidance on how to respond in a much more palatable format; these are the skills I use to enforce that.

 ## Adding to Claude
 This works in the desktop and web versions of Claude.